pravj/Harry/README.md

 > Harry lets you use any smiley from the famous [emoji-cheat-sheet](https://emoji-cheat-sheet.com) in your Jekyll powered blog

+> Other side of Harry also supports animated smileys

 How this works
 ==============
-* Harry checks for a valid smiley on `emoji-cheat-sheet`
+* Harry checks for a valid smiley on `emoji-cheat-sheet and for animated emoticons at emoticons-hq`
-* if smiley is valid it saves the smiley image file to `public/smileys/`
+* if smiley is valid it saves the smiley image file to `public/smileys/simple/ and public/smileys/animated respectively`
-* occurance for a smiley(`:grinning:`) is changed to respective image
+* occurance for a smiley`:grinning:` or (talking)  is changed to respective image
 * on a non-valid smiley text, it returns it, as it is.
-* for example :idontexist: will result as it is.
+* for example :idontexist: or (itoodon'texist)  will result as it is.
 * Basically Harry implements a new `Liquid Filter`, which parse and change smileys accordingly

 How to use
 ==========
-* create a new directory `smileys` in your project's `public/` directory
 * copy `harry.rb` in plugins directory `_plugins/`(default)
 * pass your content having smileys through new `Liquid Filter:Harry`. ex. {{ content | Harry }}